Congregation of the Mission: Vincentian Family

-There are people who do not belong to groups or congregations of consecrated life, but who live the spirit of St. Vincent, his spirituality and charism; they are volunteers, they are in parishes, schools, hospitals and so many other places.
+There are people who do not belong to groups or congregations of consecrated life, but who live according to the spirituality and charism of St. Vincent; these are volunteers who work in parishes, schools, hospitals and many other places.

 The spirituality of Vincent de Paul has influenced the foundation of other societies of apostolic life and even of some institutes of consecrated life which, in communion, form today what is called the Vincentian family.^{8} There are 170 congregations, with 2 million people involved, and groups of lay people, which have grown from a "family" to a "movement", reaching almost 4 million people: